pbv/codex/doc/USER-GUIDE.md

     valid: "after 25/05/2019 and before 15/06/2019"
     ...

 Metadata blocks can occur anywhere in a document; several blocks are equivalent to a single one with the (left-biased) union of all fields.
-(*Sugestion*: include
-metadata at the beginning or the the end of the document.)
+(*Sugestion*: include metadata at the beginning or the the of the document.)

 Exercises  are marked by the  `tester` field; the particular tester specifies the type of exercise and how assement